CodeAndCake/AppsFromScratch/sessions/01/README.md

 Good morning :)

-It is a good morning isn't it?
+It is a good morning, isn't it?

 It is SO good to have you all here today!

-The fact that you got out of bed on a Saturday morning, to come here and learn to code, that's commitment, and we really admire that.
+The fact that you got out of bed on a Saturday morning, to come here and learn to code, that's real commitment.
+And we really admire that.

 We want this course to be a valuable learning experience for you all, and we want you to have as much fun learning as we have teaching!